Norman Lewis, Bonfire, Mounted Print

-Fine art giclée archival print on 300gsm mold-made watercolor paper with acid-free ivory mount Packaged flat with backing board, inside a cello bag
+This fine art giclée archival print is printed on 300gsm mold-made watercolor paper with acid-free ivory mount.

 Norman Lewis (1909–1979)